MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/prefab.md

   `this.equippable`

-This is another Boolean value indicating whether Inventory Items using this Prefab can be equipped to one of the player's [[Equipment Slots|Data-Structure:-EquipmentSlot]].
+This is another Boolean value indicating whether Inventory Items using this Prefab can be equipped to one of the player's [Equipment Slots](equipment_slot.md).
 If this is `true`, then Players will be able to equip it to one of the Equipment Slots that it's restricted to.
 If this is `false`, they will simply be told that the item is unequippable.
 Additionally, if this is `false`, Players will be unable to unequip the Inventory Item if it's already equipped.
 Note that a [[moderator|Tutorial:-Moderating]] can forcibly equip and unequip Inventory Items for a Player regardless of whether this is `true` or `false`.
 Note that when an Inventory Item is equipped or unequipped, a Narration will always be sent to the Room the Player is in.

 ### Equipment Slots